ChaturvediSulabh/app-docker-ecs-cfn/README.md

 - CloudFormation nicely takes care of its recsources and since, I wasn't actually doing anything outside of AWS.
 So, I didn't worry about vendor lock-in else would have used Terraform
 - I found using nginx as better then, Writing Dockerfile for just a simple web app.
 - Could have created ECR, but for simplicity sake, I chose to stick with Docker public repository
-- Route53, Public ELB and Private EC2 with ECS running Containers ensures system is locked down and Attache surface is minimal
+- Route53, Public ELB and Private EC2 with ECS running Containers ensures system is locked down and Attack surface is minimal

 ## What could be done better ?
 - Ideally, KUBERNETES - create k8 cluster on kubernetes using Kops (I prefer, you may fell free to use the one you may want to).
 Deploy to Kubernetes cluster using CI/CD pipeline.
 Expose your pod using LoadBalancer service which is accessed from Route53/DNS Recordset in your hosted zone.